bpedroza/csvHelper/README.txt

 	@return $queryString - String- a query string created from the array

+Update query? how about this:
+Need an insert query from a csv file?
+Try something like this.
+$MyCSVHelper->createQueryString($MyCSVHelper->csvToArray($csvLocation,true,$arrayMap, true),'aTable', 'modelNumber');

+this function takes an array of associative arrays and creates a mass update query.
+	the keys of each associative array must be database table names and the values are values to be inserted. all paramaters are required.

+	@param $array - array - array of associative arrays containing data to be inserted.
+	@param $table - String - name of the database table to update.
+	@param $whereCoulmn - String - Name of the column the 'where' part of the query should use ie 'id' the update query will update where 'id' = $array['id']

+	@return $queryString - String- a query string created from the array

 A Note:
 Using this at work i've noticed that the server i was working with times out after processing about 40,000 lines using the csvToArray function.
 If you have a very large csv file you might want to consider spliting it into multiple files before using this tool.
 There are some good csv splitting desktop applications availible for use.
 I might try to create a splitting function for this utility, until then use an open source desktop application for csv files containing more than 40,000 lines.